 Organize Current Credit Cards

 After that, go to your actual wallet and take out all of your credit cards.
 Ask yourself, are any of these credit cards carrying a balance and are any of these credit cards a rewards card?
-First things first, you never want to be carrying a debt on any of your rewards card.
-It’s simply, after doing the math, besides the entire point of what we’re talking about here.
+First things first, you never want to be carrying a debt on any of your rewards cards.
+It’s simply, besides the entire point of what we’re talking about here.
+The math never works in your favor.
 You can end up spending money in the end, especially if the credit card has a high APR and charges a yearly fee, which many of the better rewards credit cards do.
 Secondly, try to place any credit card debt onto the card with the lowest APR and only have one card that holds that debt.
 Even if you need to pay a small transfer fee, get it off those high fee rewards cards.
 I know that many of us can’t say we have absolutely no debt.
 Ofcourse, that’s the goal, but again, I’m trying to be a realist here.
 Another option, but which requires a little more work, is to transfer the debt to a 0% APR intro credit card.
 However, I wouldn’t recommend this at the same time as accumulating rewards credit cards since you likely won’t get approved for a credit card so close in time to eachother.
-I need to assume here that you are somewhat responsible, have always paid your credit cards on time (if not, set-up auto-pay now on all your cards) and have a steady full-time job.
+I need to assume here that you are somewhat responsible, have always paid your credit cards on time (if not, set-up auto-pay now on all your cards) and have a steady job.
 This is the only way to have a good credit score and thus apply for rewards credit cards.

 Getting Your Rewards Cards

 Now, I’m going to say I’m quite bias when it comes to rewards credit cards because I have all chase rewards credit cards.
 I will explain why these are the best credit cards for those of us still in reality.
 The first plus is that you have one sign-in to one website and can track all of your rewards points in one place.
 And even though you will have multiple credit cards with Chase, you can pool your points all together, which become available instantly on the Ultimate Rewards website.
 Specifically, chase ultimate rewards is the best for travel because your points are worth 20% more when applied to travel.
-So, in other words, 100,000 points may be equivalent to $800 cash back but worth $1000 if used towards travel.
+So, in other words, 100,000 points may be equivalent to $800 cash back but worth $1,000 if used towards travel.
 Also, the points system is so easy to follow with these cards but you do need to ensure you’re using the correct one at certain times.
-I simply keep a folded up piece of paper with this information in my wallet so I can give it a quick glance before I make any purchase.
+I simply keep a folded-up piece of paper with this information in my wallet so I can give it a quick glance before I make any purchase.
 The list for what my little paper says is below.

 Another great perk of the chase rewards cards is that they do usually have the best sign-up bonuses around.
 Chase freedom has a 15,000 points bonus, Chase Sapphire has a 50,000 bonus points sign-up and Chase Ink has an amazing 60,000 sign-up points reward.
 This is where you need to buy a planner and you need to set-up your bill auto-pays accordingly.
-You must spend, within usually 3 months, about $3000 to receive the sign-up bonus.
-This is where I insert my first caution on spending on these credit cards, though it won’t be the last, do not ever carry a balance on this card past the monthly due date.
+You must spend, within usually three months, about $3,000 to receive the sign-up bonus.
+This is where I insert my first caution on spending on these credit cards, though it won’t be the last: do not ever carry a balance on this card past the monthly due date.
 This, again, is besides the entire point of these cards.
 They all have high intro APRs and want to ‘get you,’ but don’t let them.
 This is another part of the “game.”
 We are using the fact that the credit card companies assume we are going to spend more than we can pay back in a month, don’t let them be right or they do win the game.

 Miles & Points Tips & Tricks